An Amazing Guide For Hiking at Goblin Valley Utah State Park

 - Farnsworth Canyon

-Little Wild Horse Canyon is located near Goblin Valley and is one of the most popular hikes because there are a long stretch of narrows you have to turn sideways to get through.
-It is a family friendly hike.
+Little Wild Horse Canyon is located near Goblin Valley and is one of the most popular hikes because there is a long stretch of narrows you have to turn sideways to get through.
+It is a family-friendly hike.

 Goblin Valley is an International Dark Sky Park.
 This area is free from any significant light pollution.
 If you are used to the city, the nighttime star gazing will give you a spectacular experience!